JaishreeJanu/full-stack-development-projects/README.md

-# Full-Stack Developer Nanodegree Program
+# Full-Stack Development projects

-The motivation behind taking this course is to learn following skills and topics:
+Skills and topics:
 1. SQL and Data Modeling for the web
 2. API Development and Documentation
 3. Identity and Access Management